 Paddleboarding has quickly become an exciting and favored water activity at Wekiva Island.
 Guests are encouraged to come test their balance as they explore the river at their own pace with this standup sport.
 We recommend coming early as boards are limited and rented on a first come first basis.
 Additionally, paddleboard owners are welcome to bring their own equipment for use at a fee.

 Volleyball is a favorite group activity on the island.
 Our regulation sized sand volleyball court is located behind The Tooting Otter (bar) and is available for groups to reserve.
 We have bleachers for friends or bystanders to cheer on their team – whether you’re playing a competitively or recreationally.
 Time may be limited or matches may rotate to accommodate other guest reservations.

 The Wekiva River is well known for its fishing and is filled with a variety of fish.
 Fishing is not allowed from our shores as there is too much human activity.
 However, guests are encouraged to bring their own bait and tackle and the cast from boats, canoes or bridges.

-What better way to cool off that to jump in the river!?
+What better way to cool off than to jump in the river!?
 Wekiva River remains a constant 72 degrees all year round and guests are welcome to enjoy swimming along the boardwalk area or in other designated swimming locations along the river.
 Outside floats are welcome.
 Large floats will be charged a small fee.

 The Kings Landing river trip allows you to enjoy the beauty of the river while traveling downstream at a rate of 3-4 miles per hour.
 Never having to fight the current allows you to rest and relax as you canoe calmly down the river – experiencing the nature around you.
 Common sightings include otters, bears, deers and even the occasional monkey!

 Wekiwa Springs State Park